GenXXXX/mmpool/rewards/README.md

 - Use a tiebreaker that will always settle ties
 	- Submission time?
 Block?
 Final score?
 Coin flip?
 Least number of brackets in entry?

+### Validating Bracket Count
+The smart contract cannot validate if the number of brackets in the entry is correct. **Scorers** must do this.
+What happens if the number of brackets is invalid?
+- If too low
+	- Consider the entire entry invalid
+	- Only score the first specified number of brackets
+- If too high
+	- Consider the entire entry invalid
+	- Score all brackets

+Should the error ever be refunded?

 ## Rewards consensus
 Assuming a scorer has calculated the rewards for each entry, they now need to reach consensus with other scorers.
 There are a few ways this can be done.